astronomer/airflow-guides/guides/airflow-snowflake.md

 ## Best Practices and Considerations

-Below are some best practices and considerations to keep in mind when orchestrating Snowflake queries from Airflow, based on the many implementations we've seen.
+Below are some best practices and considerations to keep in mind when orchestrating Snowflake queries from Airflow, based on the many implementations we've seen:

 - Wherever possible, use the deferrable version of operators to save on compute.
 This will result in costs savings and greater scalability for your Airflow environment.
 - Set your default Snowflake query specifications like Warehouse, Role, Schema, etc. in the Airflow connection.
 Then overwrite those parameters for specific tasks as necessary in your operator definitions.
 This is cleaner and easier to read than adding `USE Warehouse XYZ;` statements within your queries.
-- Pay attention to which Snowflake compute resources your tasks are using, as overtaxing your assigned resources can cause unnecessary slowdowns in your Airflow tasks.
+- Pay attention to which Snowflake compute resources your tasks are using, as overtaxing your assigned resources can cause slowdowns in your Airflow tasks.
 It is generally recommended to have different warehouses devoted to your different Airflow environments to ensure DAG development and testing does not interfere with DAGs running in production.
 - Make use of [Snowflake stages](https://docs.snowflake.com/en/sql-reference/sql/create-stage.html) when loading data from an external system using Airflow.
 Transfer operators like the `S3ToSnowflake` operator will require a Snowflake stage be set up.
 Stages generally make it much easier to repeatedly load data of a particular format.